MIKE BEGG

 Brands in growth mode trying to run mature-stage budgets.
 You cannot build organic rank and reviews while spending 8% on ads.
 You get to 8% TACoS by spending 25% early and building the organic sales base that brings it down.
 Skipping that step means you stay in the expensive phase indefinitely.

 Brands at scale still spending like they are in launch mode.
-If your TACoS is 30% and your brand has 1,000+ reviews per ASIN and strong organic rank — you are burning money.
+If your TACoS is 30% and your brand has 1,000+ reviews per ASIN and strong organic rank.
+You are burning money.
 Pull back on broad discovery, push harder on exact match efficiency.

-ACoS and TACoS — Which Metric Actually Matters
+ACoS and TACoS: Which Metric Actually Matters

 ACoS (Advertising Cost of Sale): Ad spend divided by ad-attributed revenue.
 Tells you how efficient your ads are at generating sales they can directly claim credit for.